Jamie Guy: Non-League

-Former Colchester United teammate Kemal Izzet, now manager of Eastern Counties League side Stanway Rovers, signed Guy in June 2017.
+Stanway Rovers signed Guy in June 2017.
 On 18 November 2017, he made his debut for Ware in the Isthmian League North Division.
 He was released the following month, as Craig Edwards took over the manager role of the club.
 He re-united with Holland joint-manager and former Stanway Rovers coach Jon Willis, as he made his debut for Eastern Counties League Division One club Holland in a 3–1 defeat at Framlingham Town on 6 January 2018.

-He also featured for Sunday league team Marquis of the Colchester & District Football League during the 2017–18 season.
+He also featured for Sunday league team Marquis in the Colchester & District Football League during the 2017–18 season.

-In June 2018, he joined Walthamstow of the Essex Senior League.
+In June 2018, he joined Walthamstow in the Essex Senior League.
 On 21 September 2018, he signed for Debenham LC of the Eastern Counties League Division One North.
-Guy then rejoined Witham Town in July 2019 and manager Marc Benterman said Guy was considerably fitter than he was during his first spell at the club.
+Guy then rejoined Witham Town in July 2019.